 What we’re not so keen on

-When assembled the pram feels quite bulky but given that, Freddie has lots of space inside the bassinet to sleep this isn’t a huge issue at all.
+When assembled the pram feels quite bulky.
+However, Freddie has lots of space inside the bassinet to sleep this isn’t a huge issue at all.

 How we found it

-The Quantum Classic retails for £675 which I think is a brilliant price considering the pram has a dual purpose and will last a number of years.
+The Quantum Classic retails for £675 which I think is a brilliant price.
+Considering the pram has a dual purpose and will last a number of years, the price is fair.

 You can find out more about the Quantum Classic pram from Diono here.